 - Review our Research Priorities.

 - If you’re applying for a research grant, you are encouraged to take a look at how to write a good research proposal and research statement.
 Students must also have a faculty advisor for their independent research proposals, if you’re unsure which faculty member would be best suited to advise you on your research, check out our faculty fellows.

 - Students interested in internship and service grants should have secured an internship or service placement with an organization before starting the grant proposal.
 This grant does not fund third-party internships but rather independently organized opportunities between a student and organization.
 If you have questions about types of internships and service opportunities that may be available to you, contact the Student Programs Assistant Manager.

 - If you’re interested in applying for a Nanovic grant, please familiarize yourself with our Application Guidelines and deadlines.
 It’s best to start drafting your proposal well in advance of a deadline so you have time to edit, meet with faculty advisor(s) and review the proposal with the Student Programs Assistant Manager before you submit.

 - For guidance and questions about the student grants process, please contact Student Programs Assistant Manager Anna Dolezal at email@example.com (Appointment Calendar).

 What else do I need to know?

-- Note that these grants are not intended to fund study abroad programs, fee-based programs, or group projects.
+- Our grants are not intended to fund study abroad or fee-based programs.

 - Successful projects articulate a clear connection to Europe and European affairs -- they do not coincidentally take place in Europe, or include Europeans.